Frequently Asked Questions

 Cold Smoke is a multi-phase project in its initial planning stages.
 Because of this, an accurate timeline is not yet available.
 If BSCHT can secure Resort Tax bond funding to purchase the land in 2025, it hopes to deliver the first 50-100 homes in 2028 and complete the entire project by 2032.

 Three different independent appraisers with experience in Big Sky assessed the value of the land.
 Resort Tax received its appraisal of $44.7 million in March 2025.
 The Housing Trust received its appraisal in November 2024 for $45 million.
 LMLC received its appraisal in June 2024 for $49.5 million.
-LMLC has agreed to sell the property for $39.75 million – a 14.3% discount below the average appraised value of $46.40 million.
+LMLC agreed to sell the land for $39.75 million – a 14.3% discount below the average appraised value of $46.40 million.